VijayGanesh03/Power-Bi/README.md

 🧰Future Scope

-The project's future scope focuses on strategically locating a remote kitchen in a region bridging Guindy,Madhavaram,Ashok Nagar, densely populated areas with high customer demand.
+The project's future scope focuses on strategically locating a remote kitchen in a region bridging All over main cities in India densely populated areas with high customer demand.
 This positioning offers expanded customer reach, improved delivery times, operational efficiency, and a balanced market presence, ensuring success in the competitive food delivery market.